Today we are going to address one of the big dogs of upper elementary reading education…introducing text structure.

 Before getting into creating the flipbook, let students share any information they’ve gathered from the pre-assessment on day 1.
 To do this, you can create 5 columns on the board or put up large posters (one for each type of text structure).
 Then split students into small groups to look over any notes they took during the pre-assessment.
 Have them compile their notes onto sticky notes that they can then place in the spaces dedicated to each type of text structure.

 Using the wisdom gained from the students’ notes, begin constructing the flipbooks.

-> When first introducing the flipbook, don’t create the whole thing.
+When first introducing the flipbook, don’t create the whole thing.
 Start by going through definitions and types.
-Use the students’ notes to determine if your students have any knowledge that can be helpful as you begin construction of the book.
+Use the students’ notes to determine if your students have any knowledge that can be helpful as you begin the construction of the book.

-> Day 3-4 | Using Passages
+Day 3-4 | Using Passages

 On day 3, it’s time to start getting students into some passages.
 We want to make this process as easy as possible, so we have created these Free Video Game Passages that you can use for this activity!

 Today, we want students to start picking up on the types of words and vocabulary that are frequently found in each type of passage.

 Now, you can go about this in a couple of different ways.
 If you have introduced the flipbooks, you could give students a few minutes to look over the cue words associated with each type of text structure before reading the passages, then have them circle any words they see used.

 Another option is to not let students use their flipbooks and instead try to deduce the cue words through observation of the text.
 If you want to go with this route, have students use highlighters to look for words that suggest the text structure type.
 Once students have highlighted some words, you can create an anchor chart or create a list on the board and then check your students’ accuracy against the cue-word lists in their flipbooks.

 Day 5 | Finish Passages and Complete the Flipbook